-At the same time, I’ll be putting another popular theory to the test: CICO or “Calories In = Calories Out”.
+At the same time, I put another popular theory to the test: CICO or “Calories In = Calories Out”.
 The theory is that a calorie, is a calorie, is a calorie; and that the kind of calories makes no difference, only the quantity of calories.
-People get overweight because they eat more calories than they burn, which is the same as saying people get wealthy because they spend less money than they earn – both are technically true but don’t tell you the why just the what.
-Even die-hard CICO believers will balk at giving kids cookies for dinner (which is funny, I thought a calorie was a calorie?).
-Regardless, I will be able to definitively isolate the number of calories as a fixed variable with the only change being the type of calories, either from different kinds of fats, or from pure glucose.
-If the type of food is irrelevant, I should see no change in weight loss, blood sugar, energy, or other results.
-My hypothesis is that during the week I’m replacing fat with dextrose I will:
+People get overweight because they eat more calories than they burn, which is the same as saying people get wealthy because they spend less money than they earn – both are technically true but don’t tell you the why, just the what.
+Even die-hard CICO believers will balk at giving kids cookies for dinner (which is funny, I thought a calorie was a calorie!).
+Regardless, I was able to definitively isolate the number of calories as a fixed variable with the only change being the type of calories: either from different kinds of fats, or from different forms of glucose and fructose.
+If the type of food is irrelevant, I should have seen no change in weight loss, blood sugar, energy, or other results.
+My hypothesis was that during the week I’m replaced fat with carbohydrates I would:

 - Gain weight, initially from glycogen (water weight) but it will likely go beyond that.

 - Feel like crap with little energy, despite an overabundance of glucose in my system.

 - My fasting insulin would go through the roof.

 - My Blood sugar will also go way up.